Yssel-Supérieur

 Yssel-Supérieur ([i.sɛl.sy.pe.ʁjœʁ]; "Upper IJssel"; Boven IJssel) was a department of the First French Empire in the present-day Netherlands.
 It was named after the river IJssel.
 It was formed in 1810, when the Kingdom of Holland was annexed by France.
-Its territory corresponded with part of the present-day Dutch province of Gelderland.
+Its territory roughly corresponded with the present-day Dutch province of Gelderland.
 Its capital was Arnhem.

 The department was subdivided into the following arrondissements and cantons (situation in 1812):